MikeAleksa/AudioTransform/README.md

 See `AugmentAudio.ipynb` for examples of how to process audio.

-Note - transformations are applied to object itself allowing method chaining for complex signal chains.
+Note - transformations are applied to the object itself, allowing method chaining for complex signal chains.

-If a transformation is only being applied temporarily (e.g. scaling amplitude during mixing) use the copy() method to create a new audio file to transform
+If a transformation is only being applied temporarily (e.g. scaling amplitude during mixing), use the copy() method to create a new audio file to transform.

 Example: